 Concerns about rising inequality have engendered a renewed interest in social mobility, especially in the developing world, as reflected in recent authoritative reports from the OECD and the World Bank.
 However, efforts to construct the databases in developing countries and meet the standards required for conventional analyses of social mobility are, still, at a preliminary stage and need to be complemented by innovative conceptual and methodological advances to convincingly study a phenomenon of great contemporary importance.

-1. How does one assess the extent of social mobility in a given development context when the datasets required by conventional measurement techniques are almost entirely unavailable?
+How does one assess the extent of social mobility in a given development context when the datasets required by conventional measurement techniques are limited in availability?

-2. What do we know aobut the patterns of social mobility across the developing world? which countries have done particularly well in social mobility and which countries have lagged behind?
+What do we know about the patterns of social mobility across the developing world?
+Which countries have done particularly well in social mobility and which countries have lagged behind?

-3. How does one reliably identify the drivers of social mobility in particular developing country contexts?
+How does one reliably identify the drivers and the inhibitors of social mobility in particular developing country contexts?

-4. How does one acquire the knowledge required to design interventions that are likely to raise social mobilty, either by increasing upward mobility or by lowering downward mobility?
+How does one acquire the knowledge required to design interventions that are likely to raise social mobility, either by increasing upward mobility or by lowering downward mobility?